holoviz/panel/doc/how_to/test/test.md

 ### Test advanced interactions with Loadwright

-[Loadwright](https://github.com/awesome-panel/loadwright) is a very young load testing framework built on top of Playwright and Panel.
+[Loadwright](https://github.com/awesome-panel/loadwright) is a young load testing framework built on top of Playwright and Panel.

 Create the file `test_loadwright.py` and add the code below.